 I would like you to understand that mixmaster is not written by me.
 It is designed and implemented by cryptologists and computer security experts.
 I am honestly not worthy of those positions.
 On the other hand, I get to write the human interface.
 This is very fortunate for me since it is my work you actually see.
 However, QS is only a simple email program with extensions for handling mixmaster messages.
 The magic that mix performs is do to the efforts of others.

-If you would like to try out QuickSilver, you can download my latest
+If you would like to try out QuickSilver, you can download the latest

-version of QuickSilver Lite right now.
+version right now.
+There is no charge.
 This is the program you want.
 It's a genuine

-modern VISTA/WIN7 program with built in TLS/SSL and many other great features.
+modern windows 2000/xp/vista/win7/win8 program with built in TLS/SSL and many other great features.
 This

 version can also be run on LINUX under WINE.